contentascode/activist-apprentice-course-template/content/plan/1-2-communicateSafely.md

 **example 1:** I use webmail over HTTPS, webmail company complies with government request and hands over access to my account.

 **example 2:** I use webmail, the totalitarian regime where I live hacks my webmail account password or the password of someone I emailed and extracts my information.

+### Compromised networks

+**example 1:** You use a computer at an Internet cafe, the system administrator adds his own server to the web browser's trusted authorities list and pushes a SSL certificate for all websites.
+As your information passes through the transparent network proxy, the information from your webmail provider is decoded and re-encoded without you ever knowing - you get a green security lock and no warnings, in fact if you check the certificate it says everything is great.
+In the meantime, the administrator is copying and reading everything that you do.

+**Best Practices:**

+Nothing is foolproof, but by installing the latest version of **Firefox** on a computer you trust you’ll be much less susceptible to monitoring.

+If you are prompted to give a security exception or there is an error or x on the https or lock icon beware!

+Be sure to always use HTTPS in *“Settings/General/Browser Connection.*